David Frum: White House

 While still a Canadian citizen, he was one of the few foreign nationals working within the Bush White House.
 He filed for naturalization and took the oath of citizenship on September 11, 2007.
 Frum served as special assistant to the president for economic speechwriting from January 2001 to February 2002.
 Conservative commentator Robert Novak described Frum as an "uncompromising supporter of Israel" and "fervent supporter of Ariel Sharon's policies" during his time in the White House.
 Frum is credited by his wife with inventing the expression "Axis of Evil", which Bush introduced in his 2002 State of the Union address.
 During Frum's time at the White House, he was described by commentator Ryan Lizza as being part of a speechwriting brain trust that brought "intellectual heft" and considerable policy influence to the Bush Administration.

-Shortly after the September 11 attacks, Frum hosted pseudonymous Muslim apostate and critic of Islam, Ibn Warraq at an hour-and-a-half lunch at the White House.
+Shortly after the September 11 attacks, Frum hosted Ibn Warraq, a pseudonymous Muslim apostate and critic of Islam, at an hour-and-a-half luncheon at the White House.

-While serving in the Bush White House and afterward, Frum strongly supported the Iraq War.
-In later years, however, he would express regret for that endorsement, saying that it owed more to psychological and group identity factors than reasoned judgment:
+While serving in the Bush White House and afterward, Frum strongly supported the Iraq War by furthering the claim that Saddam Hussein was in league with the terrorist group Al-Qaeda.
+In later years, however, he would express regret for that characterization, saying that it owed more to psychological and group identity factors than reasoned judgment:

 "It's human nature to assess difficult questions, not on the merits, but on our feelings about the different 'teams' that form around different answers.
-To cite a painful personal experience: During the decision-making about the Iraq war, I was powerfully swayed by the fact that the proposed invasion of Iraq was supported by those who had been most right about the Cold War—and was most bitterly opposed by those who had been wrongest about the Cold War.
+To cite a painful personal experience: During the decision-making about the Iraq war, I was powerfully swayed by the fact that the proposed invasion of Iraq was supported by those who had been most right about the Cold War, and was most bitterly opposed by those who had been wrongest about the Cold War.
 Yet in the end, it is not teams that matter.
-It is results.
+It is the results.
 As Queen Victoria's first prime minister bitterly quipped after a policy fiasco: 'What wise men had promised has not happened.
 What the damned fools predicted has actually come to pass.'"

-He also later acknowledged that it remains unclear how the US "could have delivered better success in Iraq" in terms of replacing Saddam with a "more humane and peaceful" government.
+He later acknowledged that it remains unclear how the USA "could have delivered better success in Iraq" in terms of replacing Saddam with a "more humane and peaceful" government.

 Frum left the White House in February 2002.
-Commentator Robert Novak, appearing on CNN, claimed that Frum was dismissed because his wife had emailed friends, saying that her husband had invented the "axis of evil" phrase.
+Commentator Robert Novak, appearing on CNN, claimed that Frum was dismissed because his wife had emailed friends, saying that her husband had coined the "axis of evil" phrase.
 Frum and the White House denied Novak's allegation.
+Frum indicated that one of the most important reasons he left the White House when he did was because, as economic speech writer, he would have had to write a speeches defending the imposition of tariffs to protect the domestic steel industry for domestic political reasons.

-Frum opposed the nomination of Harriet Miers for the Supreme Court of the United States, on the grounds that she was insufficiently qualified for the post, as well as insufficiently conservative.
+Frum opposed the nomination of Harriet Miers for the Supreme Court of the United States, because she was insufficiently qualified for the post, as well as insufficiently conservative.